Research shows that the most important thing you can do to help your child achieve at school is read with them. Little and often is the key!

 This PDF from Springboard has many more ideas for how to make reading as enjoyable as possible.

 The Oxford Owl website has 250 free, tablet-friendly e-books for you to access at home.
 You can access the website here.

-Spelling lists will continue to go home containing a weekly spelling list.
-Please support your child in learning these words in preparation for their weekly spelling test.
+Spelling lists will be sent home.
+Please support your child in learning these words.
 There are many methods to use at home: the basic strategies of ‘sounding out’ using phonics and look, cover, write, check work for many learners.
 However, you may also wish to try some of these approaches:

 The following apps can also be used to liven up learning spellings:

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.